 Who Lives In An HMO?

-There are 4 different types of tenants who live in HMO’s:
+There are 4 different types of tenants who live in HMO’s as there main residence:

 HMO properties are very popular with full time students who attend university.
 Typically, students spend their first year accommodated in halls or student flats owned by the university, and then seek private accommodation for their second and third years.